benekastah/jquery.transitions/README.md

-css3-transitions
+jquery.transitions
 ================

-jQuery plugin for managing CSS3 transitions
+jQuery plugin for managing CSS3 transitions.
+It works mostly the same as `$.fn.animate`.